SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

-The only time this option is not available is when you are testing workflows using an Office 365 deployment of SharePoint 2013.
-Since all traffic between SharePoint Server 2013 and Workflow Manager occurs server-side, it is not possible to connect to one of the servers in Office 365 and start Fiddler from the console.
+The only time this option is not available is when you are testing workflows using an Office 365 deployment of SharePoint.
+Since all traffic between SharePoint and Workflow Manager occurs server-side, it is not possible to connect to one of the servers in Office 365 and start Fiddler from the console.

-This new option gives you transparency and insight into the workflow engine that was not possible when developing workflows in previous versions of SharePoint before SharePoint Server 2013.
+This new option gives you transparency and insight into the workflow engine that was not possible when developing workflows in previous versions of SharePoint before SharePoint.

-For example, you can see the raw responses coming back from Workflow Manager or SharePoint Server 2013 in a web service call.
+For example, you can see the raw responses coming back from Workflow Manager or SharePoint in a web service call.
 At times Workflow Manager may respond with a specific error message.
-SharePoint Server 2013 includes user-friendly error messages but these may not be sufficiently specific.
+SharePoint includes user-friendly error messages but these may not be sufficiently specific.
 Using Fiddler, you can see the exact error message returned to help troubleshoot the issue.